Duc Tran is Of Counsel specialising in data protection and privacy.

 - on global data compliance projects for a range of clients, including an international recruitment consultant, a pharmaceutical company, an international investment bank and an international foodservice wholesaler and distributor

-- on data compliance and exploitation issues arising out of the establishment of a number of high profile customer-facing platforms, including a blockchain-based mobile-first ethical investment platform for a not-for-profit organisation and a joint platform operated by a UK clearing bank and UK financial technology company
+- on data compliance and exploitation issues arising out of the establishment of a number of digital platforms including an innovative magazine digitisation solution, a blockchain-based mobile-first ethical investment platform for a not-for-profit organisation and a joint platform operated by a UK clearing bank and UK financial technology company

 - a central body in the UK energy market on participating in the government-led smart metering programme, data transfer agreements in the electricity industry, data analysis activities and the use of industry data